 PHYS 2DL Prior or concurrent enrollment in PHYS 2D or 4E

-As per our posted pre-req policies, P grades are accepted towards the pre-reqs for all PHYS 1 and 2 series courses.
-Please note:
+As per our posted prereq policies, P grades are accepted toward prereqs for UCSD courses, but please note:

-• In cases in which the course is double counting as a pre-req AND a major requirement, your major dept. gets to decide whether or not you can take the course on a P/NP basis (our dept. only gets to decide this if you are a physics major).
+• In cases in which the course is double counting as a prereq AND a major requirement, your major dept. gets to decide whether or not you can take the course on a P/NP basis (our dept. only gets to decide this if you are a physics major, as described below).

 • In the case that the course is applying to prerequisites for a graduate or professional school, you’ll need to check with the school you’re applying to and see what grading option they’ll accept.

-No, we strictly enforce the listed pre-reqs for our courses; a grade of D or above (or a grade of P) is acceptable.
-If you are missing one/more pre-reqs you cannot proceed with your proposed enrollment(s).
-Instead, you will need to enroll in the missing pre-req(s).
-We will not grant exceptions to our pre-req policies.
+No, we strictly enforce the listed prereqs for our courses; a grade of D or above (or a grade of P) is acceptable.
+If you are missing one/more prereqs you cannot proceed with your proposed enrollment(s).
+Instead, you will need to enroll in the missing prereq(s).
+We will not grant exceptions to our prereq policies.
+Work with your major dept. to schedule all PHYS courses according to our schedule of offerings and their associated prereqs.

 No, you do not need to repeat the one you passed.